WesUnwin/three-game-engine/README.md

 ### Why Use this Engine?

 This engine is open source, light weight, very readable (seriously check out the source code :) ), it's totally free and allows you to use tools and techniques that web developers are familiar with like javascript/typescript/webpack/json files/etc. Furthermore its very actively maintained and gaining momentum.
-It's great for rapid prototyping, and developers familiar with three.js and web tools will transition quickly into this quickly.
+It's great for rapid prototyping, and developers familiar with three.js and web tools will transition into this quickly.

 *Why not just use Three.js?*
 - ThreeJS is designed to be a graphics engine, its stops short of providing all the things games need: